Weston Pro 2300 Review

 Our Analysis and Test Results

-Overall, we felt that this model tied with the Geryon E2900-MS in terms of overall performance and outperformed the Gourmia GVS415.
-The Weston pulls one of the strongest vacuums of the entire group and has one of the heftiest heat seals, but it's by far the most expensive of these three, it isn't all that convenient to use, and doesn't do very well at all with delicate food items.
-The Gourmia and Geryon don't have the best sealing performance and can't match the suction power of the Weston, but are much easier to use and retail for hundreds of dollars less.
+The Weston Pro pulls one of the most robust vacuums of our entire group and has one of the heftiest heat seals, but it's by far the most expensive, isn't all that convenient to use, and doesn't do very well with delicate food items.

 Performance Comparison